 Electric Vehicles

 More and more fleets are adding electric vehicles (EVs) to their lineup.
-But is that the best option?
+But is that the best option for your fleet?
 Are they as cost-efficient as internal combustion engine (ICE) vehicles?
 And where does hybrid come into all of this?

 Image Source